 The Administration Division is responsible for the management of the office, including internal oversight of all division financial budgets, payroll, travel, purchasing.
 It is also responsible to prepare and present budget numbers to the County Commission for approval and manage all costs for trial and litigation.
 David O. Leavitt leads this division as the elected County Attorney.

 Criminal Division: The Criminal Division is responsible for the prosecution or adjudication of crimes that occur in Utah County.
-The Criminal Division consists of the Division Chief, Tim Taylor, and nine trial teams.
+The Criminal Division consists of the Division Chief, Chad Grunander, and nine trial teams.
 Each team has a member of the Special Victims Unit and a Deputy County Attorney.
 The Chief Deputy oversees the operations and personnel of the Criminal Division and reports to the County Attorney.

 Screening Division: The Screening Division of the Utah County Attorney’s Office screens all cases to determine if and what charges are to be filed.
 Upon review of facts and reports of the investigating agencies, a team of attorneys discusses and makes recommendations to the group on proceeding with case resolutions.
 The Division Chief, MarianeO’Bryant, leads the team of screening attorneys.